The easiest way to track Google Ad campaigns in Sugar CRM

 - Landing Page Group

-Most form-building tools like Gravity Forms and Jotform make adding hidden fields simple.
-You must drag and drop a ‘hidden’ field type into your form.
-Further instructions on how to do this for different form builders are found here.
+Most form-building tools (like Gravity Forms, Jotform, Wix forms, Webflow forms, etc) make adding hidden fields simple and instructions on how to do this for different form builders are found here.

 3. Attributer writes Google Ads data into the hidden fields

-For example, if I was a marketer for Dropbox, and an individual arrived on my website from one of my brand campaigns in paid search.
-Attributer would populate the hidden fields like so:
+For example, if I was a marketer for Olmo Software, and an individual arrived on my website from one of my brand campaigns in paid search, Attributer might populate the hidden fields like so (depending on the UTM parameters I put behind my ads):

 - Channel = Paid search